Chalarangelo/30-seconds-of-interviews/questions/css-sibling-selectors.md

 }
 ```

-The Adjacent Sibling Selector '+' selects all elements that are next to a specified element and have the same parent.
+The Adjacent Sibling Selector `+` selects all elements that are the adjacent siblings of a specified element.

-This example will select all <p> elements that are placed immediately after <div> elements:
+The following example will select all `<p>` elements that are placed immediately after `<div>` elements:

 ```css
 div + p {
     background-color: red;
 }
 ```

-#### Good to hear

-* This is a question helps you to show that you know more than the basics of CSS selectors

 ##### Additional links